keatec/h5generator/README.md

 })
 ```

-If you have more then one address, simply build an array...
+If you have more then one address, simply use an array...

 ```javascript
 generators.softi({